thexmanxyz/Google-Plus-Feed-Slider-Gantry/README.md

 1. Download the Plugin of the *Google Plus Feed Slider Particle* for **Hydrogen or Helium**.
 2. Install it over the Joomla Plugin System.
 3. Modify the `custom.scss` file located under `/[GANTRY_THEME]/custom/scss` and add the following line `@import "gplus-feed-slider";` at the end.
 Please check the list below to determine where the template folder for your CMS is located.
+4. Get a API Key from the [Google API Console](https://console.cloud.google.com/apis/dashboard).
+Set your API Key within in the Particle.
+Please be aware that it can always be seen by everyone so you have to restrict the access to both your domain and products (Google+ only).
+Please create an explicit key for this use case and restrict it appropriately

 ## Manual Installation
 1. Download the **Default or Legacy Package** of the *Google Plus Feed Slider Particle*.
 If you are using Gantry **<5.3.2** please use the **Legacy Package** for compatibility reasons.